RakhithJK/hackerschoice-kb-wiki/LSDR.md

 <h2>0x04 FMS FSK</h2>

 From reading the man page, multimon-ng decodes a bunch of different other radio transmissions, so it might make sense to add more demodulators to be able to spot them in the overwhelming amount of broadcasted data.
-One of these was FMS which seems to be used to transmit at least some elements of the status of police, ambulance or even governmental agencies cars either going to, arriving at or coming from their place of action.
+One of these was FMS which seems to be used to transmit at least some elements of the status of police, ambulance or even governmental agencies (BGS, BKA) cars either going to, arriving at or coming from their place of action.
 Output received might look like:

 <code>2022-09-08 18:04:49: FMS: xxxxxxxxxxxx (d=Rettungsdienst        a=Rheinland-Pfalz       Ort xxxx=xxx    FZG xxxx        Status 2=Einrucken/Abbr 1=LST->FZG      0=I  (ohneNA,ohneSIGNAL)        ) CRC INCORRECT (22)
 </code>